 Potiphar's wife came on to Joseph, but Joseph refused her advances.
 (You can say, "Potiphar's wife accused Joseph of doing something wrong that he didn't do").
 She became enraged and accused him of coming on to her.
 He was put into prison.
 But God was with Joseph while he was in prison too, and he was put in charge of all the prisoners.

-He does not understand what the dreams mean and no one could interpret them for him.
-Word had gotten around that Joseph was able to interpret dreams and is recommended to Pharaoh.
-He told Pharaoh that there was going to be 7 years of good rain and crops and then 7 years of drought and famine.
-Pharaoh is pleased that Joseph interpreted the dreams and puts him in charge of storing away crops for the first 7 years so that there will be enough to last Egypt through the 7 years of famine.
-Joseph becomes very important and is the second most important person in the kingdom after Pharaoh.
+He did not understand what the dreams meant and no one could interpret them for him.
+Word had gotten around that Joseph was able to interpret dreams.
+So he was recommended to Pharaoh.
+He was able to interpret Pharaoh's dream and tell him that there was going to be 7 years of good rain and crops and then 7 years of drought and famine.
+Pharaoh was pleased that Joseph interpreted the dreams and put him in charge of storing away crops for the first 7 years so that there would be enough to last Egypt through the 7 years of famine.
+Joseph became very important and was the second most important person in the kingdom after Pharaoh.

 Reuben, Simeon, Levi, Judah, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Joseph, and Benjamin.
-Manasseh and Ephraim

 You will see those names over and over in the Old Testament.